junxit/us-congress-bills-115/metadata.md

 - 2018-02-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1234-1235)
 - 2018-02-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1234-1235)
 - 2018-02-27 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2018-12-20 — Amendment SA 4173 agreed to in Senate by Unanimous Consent.
+- 2018-12-20 — Amendment SA 4173 proposed by Senator Boozman for Senator Alexander. (consideration: CR S7945-7959; text: CR S7949-7590) In the nature of a substitute.
+- 2018-12-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2018-12-20 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+767.
+- 2018-12-20 — Measure laid before Senate by unanimous consent. (consideration: CR S7949-7950)
+- 2018-12-20 — Message on Senate action sent to the House.
+- 2018-12-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-20 — Mr. Guthrie moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H10424-10425)
+- 2018-12-20 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 386 - 6 (Roll no. 462). (consideration: CR H10439-10440; text: CR H10424)
+- 2018-12-20 — Passed Senate with an amendment by Voice Vote.
+- 2018-12-20 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2018-12-20 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 386 - 6 (Roll no. 462).(consideration: CR H10439-10440; text: CR H10424)
+- 2018-12-20 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2018-12-20 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2018-12-20 — Senate amendment agreed to: Amendment SA 4173 agreed to in Senate by Unanimous Consent.
+- 2018-12-20 — Senate amendment proposed (on the floor): Amendment SA 4173 proposed by Senator Boozman for Senator Alexander.(consideration: CR S7945-7959; text: CR S7949-7590)
+- 2018-12-20 — Senate amendment submitted